milvus-io/milvus/core/src/sdk/README.md

 ### Make your own C++ client project

 Firstly create a project folder.
-And copy C++ sdk header and library into the folder.
+And copy C++ sdk header and library files into the folder.
 ```shell
  # create project folder
  $ mkdir MyMilvusClient